Aleman-Z/CorticoHippocampal/Granger/README.md

 *Computes _non-parametric_ spectral granger causality.*

 * **gc_stripes.m:**
-*Visualizes previously calculated GC values and the significant frequency stripes for all directions.*
+*Visualizes previously calculated GC values and the significant frequency stripes for all directions.
+Used on the permutation statistical approach.*

 ## :zap: MVGC-based functions:
 * **mvgc_adapted.m:**